-In this post, we’ll talk about one of the most popular contemporary definition of knowledge and the conditions it relies on.
+In this post, we’ll talk about one of the most popular contemporary definition of knowledge, the Justified True Belief theory and the conditions it relies on.

 Pick up an epistemology textbook and the first thing you’ll likely find is what is known as the standard analysis.
 The standard analysis provides as close to an “official” definition of knowledge as philosophy has ever given, but it’s important to note that the standard analysis is not a universal consensus and has lost some support over time.
 Still, it provides a working definition that can be used as a foundation for analyzing some contemporary issues in epistemology.